 There’s no reason I would recommend you to try FocusWriter unless you want to experiment yourself.

-Writing is one of those activities an average adult do every day.
+Writing is one of those activities an average adult does every day.
+Whatever your writing goals are, you need the best writing tool.

 Whether it’s writing stories, blog posts, letters, social media posts or as simple as writing an email to your boss.